jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

 Even before this pandemic, middle-class Americans and Canadians had serious problems: rising debt, stagnating wages, expensive healthcare.
 Not too long ago, we could relax and assume our political culture would solve our everyday headaches.
 Not anymore.
-Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and pundits creating new ways to keep their Left-wing or Right-wing choirs tuned-in.
+Today, politics on both sides of the border is controlled by ideologically obsessed reporters, columnists, and pundits creating new ways to sell to their Left-wing or Right-wing choirs.

 COVID-19 will only make middle-class problems worse, making traditional Left/Right politics even more dysfunctional.